 Antiretroviral therapy (ART) uses a combination of drugs to reduce the amount of HIV in the body.
-When a person takes them consistently, these drugs are very effective at limiting the impact of the virus.
+When a person takes them consistently, these drugs are very effective at limiting the effects of the virus.

 Although inequities exist by region and population, advances in ART have made it possible for many people with HIV to live a life span comparable to those without HIV.

 This article explores the differences between common antiretroviral drugs and outlines how they work, including their potential side effects.
 It also provides information about beginning treatment.